postmannen/ctrl/README.md

 #### method timeout

-We can also make the request method run for as long as the Steward instance itself is running.
+We can also make the request method run for as long as the ctrl instance itself is running.
 We can do that by setting the **methodTimeout** field to a value of `-1`.

 This can make sense if you for example wan't to continously ping a host, or continously run a script on a node.